mjnguyennz/slackin/Readme.md

 Options:

-  -h, --help               output usage information -V, --version            output the version number -p, --port <port>        Port to listen on [$PORT or 3000] -c, --channels [<chan>]  One or more comma-separated channel names to allow single-channel guests [$SLACK_CHANNELS] -i, --interval <int>     How frequently (ms) to poll Slack [$SLACK_INTERVAL or 1000] -s, --silent             Do not print out warns or errors
+  -h, --help                 output usage information -V, --version              output the version number -p, --port <port>          Port to listen on [$PORT or 3000] -c, --channels [<chan>]    One or more comma-separated channel names to allow single-channel guests [$SLACK_CHANNELS] -i, --interval <int>       How frequently (ms) to poll Slack [$SLACK_INTERVAL or 1000] -s, --silent               Do not print out warns or errors -t, --codeofconduct <url>  URL to a code of conduct users must agree to [$SLACK_CODEOFCONDUCT]
 ```

 **Important: if you use Slackin in single-channel mode, you'll only be